 People who have lost a lot of weight or have been pregnant can have excess or sagging skin of their abdomen.
 Over time, even people at their normal weight can develop sagging skin.
 Diet and exercise often helps with extra fat, but that extra “roll” often just will not go away!
 A tummy tuck is a good option for many with this problem!
 To learn more or to determine whether you are a candidate, dial (203) 453-6635 today to schedule your personalized consultation with our talented plastic surgeon Dr. Gary J. Price!

 A tummy tuck, also known as an abdominoplasty, is a cosmetic surgical procedure that removes excess skin and fat from the abdomen, improving the patient’s abdomen and figure.
 (Often, muscles are tightened as well.)
 However, it is important to note that a tummy tuck is not a substitute for weight loss.

-If you are bothered by the appearance of bulges or loose skin in your abdominal area, abdominoplasty may be right for you.
-A good candidate is someone who has realistic expectations about the results of the procedure, is in good overall health, understands that a tummy tuck is not a weight loss substitute, and who is prepared to exercise and follow a healthy diet after surgery in order to maintain the results.
+If the appearance of bulges or loose skin in your abdominal area bothers you, then abdominoplasty may be right for you.
+A good candidate is someone who is in good overall health, understands that a tummy tuck is not a weight loss substitute, and is prepared to exercise and follow a healthy diet after surgery in order to maintain the results.

 In a full tummy tuck, skin and muscle from the chest region to the pubic area are tightened.
-A long incision is made across the lower abdomen.
+First, a long incision is made across the lower abdomen.
 A second incision is made around the belly button.
-The belly button is repositioned after the skin and muscles are tightened.
+The belly button is then repositioned after the skin and muscles are tightened.